-The proposed amendments to the Purchasing Ordinance are described in detail below and generally fall into one of the following three categories: i) clarifications/confirming interpretation of the existing Purchasing Ordinance; ii) general "clean up"/tightening of language; and iii) more substantive proposed revisions.
-Some of the key substantive proposed revisions include the following:
+At this time, staff proposes that the Board move forward and approve limited Purchasing Ordinance changes.
+The proposed amendments to the Purchasing Ordinance are described in detail below and generally fall into one of two categories: i) clarifications confirming interpretation of the existing Purchasing Ordinance; and ii) general "clean up" of language.
+Some of the key revisions include the following:

-- removal of the distinction between budgeted and unbudgeted Supplies and Services (including labor, General Services, Professional Services, or Public Works) and setting of the Executive Director's spending authority for everything at \$250,000; - 2) delegation of authority to the Executive Director for Purchase Order and contract amendments for changes in name, assignments, and term extensions under specific, limited circumstances; - 3) establishment of a formulaic default amount for change orders for Port Public Works contracts; - 4) increase of the Formal Competitive Procurement threshold for Professional Services from \$150,000 to \$250,000; and - 5) increase of the threshold Executive Director authority to dispose of surplus Supplies from \$20,000 to \$50,000.
+- 1) Removal of definition of "Budgeted supplies and services" and clarifying that all supplies and services contracted within the Executive Director's authority are part of the Board-approved total budget; - 2) Delegation of authority to the Executive Director for Purchase Order and contract amendments for changes in name, assignments, and term extensions under specific, limited circumstances; - 3) Increase of the threshold Executive Director authority to dispose of surplus Supplies from \$20,000 to \$50,000; and - 4) Clarification of timing and reporting for declaration of an Emergency.